-2. Input terminal circuit
+<Input terminal circuit>

-The input logic of this IPM is active high.
+- The input logic of this product is active high.
 This logic has removed the sequence restriction between the control supply and the input signal during startup or shut down operation.
 Therefore it makes the system failsafe.
 In addition, the pull down resistors are built in to each input terminals in Fig.3-16.
 Thus, external pull-down resistors are not needed reducing the required external component.
-Furthermore, a 3.3V-class MPU can be connected directly since the low input signal threshold voltage.

-As shown in Fig.3-16, the input circuit integrates a pull-down resistor.
-Therefore, when using an external filtering resistor between the MPU output and input of the IPM, please consider the signal voltage drop at the input terminals to satisfy the turn-on threshold voltage requirement.
-For instance, $R=100\Omega$ and C=1000pF for the parts shown dotted in Fig.3-15.

-Fig.3-16 shows that the internal diodes are electrically connected to the V{CCL} , IN(HU, HV, HW, LU, LV, LW) and COM terminals.
-Please don't use the diode for a voltage clamp intentionally.
-When the diode is used as a voltage clamp, it may damage the IPM.
+Furthermore, a 3.3V-class MPU can be connected directly since the low input signal threshold voltage. - As shown in Fig.3-16, the input circuit integrates a pull-down resistor.
+Therefore, when using an external filtering resistor between the MPU output and input of the product, please consider the signal voltage drop at the input terminals to satisfy the turn-on threshold voltage requirement.
+For instance, $R=100\Omega$ and C=1000pF for the parts shown dotted in Fig.3-15. - Fig.3-16 shows that the internal diodes are electrically connected to the VCCL-IN(LU, LV, LW) and IN(HU, HV, HW, LU, LV, LW)-COM terminals.
+Do not use these diodes for voltage clamp purpose otherwise the product might be damaged.